 In the following pages please refer to the Pronomos FluteDiagram which will pop up in a new window.

 Click on the photos to enlarge

 This remarkable instrument was commissioned in January 2009.
 It represents the culmination of ideas put forward by the Hungarian flute player and composer, Istvan Matuz, in 1978 and realised by his compatriot Attila Nagy, for a flute with full independence of all keys.
-A prototype was built by Mr Nagy in 1982 and became known as the Matuz – Nagy Multiphonic Flute.
-It was essentially an ordinary open-hole Boehm with extra tone holes.
+A prototype was built by Mr Nagy in 1982 and became known as the Matuz – Nagy Multiphonic Flute or Manaka.
+It was essentially an ordinary open-hole Boehm with extra tone holes and an unmodified C foot.
 Many of the normally-closed cups were perforated, a smaller cup sitting on top and able to be opened independently of the main one.
 This was possibly the first example of the now well-known “key-on-key” principle seen on all quarter-tone flutes.

 For various reasons the instrument never went into production.
-In 1996 the Spanish player, Julian Elvira, saw this flute and immediately realised he could both improve it and use it to further his career as a contemporary and world music specialist.
-Another prototype was built, this time in Madrid, by adapting an existing flute; this showed such promise that Julian decided to commission from me a properly engineered instrument incorporating all his latest ideas.
-This is the Complex Flute.
+In 1996 the Spanish player, Julian Elvira, saw this flute and immediately realised he could both improve it and use it to further his career as a contemporary and avant garde specialist.
+Another prototype was built by adapting an existing flute, this time in Madrid and became known as the Complex Flute; this showed such promise that Julian decided to commission from me a properly engineered instrument incorporating all his latest ideas.
+This is the Pronomos Flute.